TOP 5 BENEFITS OF HAVING A HEALTH SCREEN

 What are the top 5 benefits of having a health screen?

-In the UK we are lucky to have the NHS at our disposal, but we have a tendency to only seek medical attention when we become unwell.
+We have a tendency to only seek medical attention when we become unwell.
 By the time we develop symptoms, our health is already compromised.
 Having a health screen has many benefits, including prevention and maintaining a healthy lifestyle.

 We routinely attend dental and eye sight check ups, but we underestimate the importance of regular health screening.